congtan0224/la-main/README.md

 # la main
 This is a new project of mine, "la main" is a French word, which means hand.
 When I try to think about why I am interested in hand, it all started from my journey of learning drawing when I was a child.
 Drawing hand is always the hard and tricky part for me.
-Each fingers are different, and they can place so many combinations.
+Each fingers are different, and they can create so many combinations.
 They are intertwined, intricately entangled.
-I always wondering, " why and how human have hands?
-Hands are just so important in our lifes, we use them everyday for everything. \
+Also you can read a lot from one's hand, their past, now and future.
+I always wondering, " why do we have hands?
+Why do they look like this? \
 \
 Here in this repository, I will record the journey of meeting different people's hands.
 I won't shooting the picture of someone's hand on purpose, photos should be taken naturally, so some of the photo would be just a part of a whole picture may not focus on the hand, I just crop it to focus on a the hand area.\
 \